 Finally, you’ll be shocked at the skills your child comes home with.
 They mature so much in their first years, and although it’s hard to watch your baby grow up, it’s also beautiful to see.

-For teachers looking for ways to earn funds for your classroom supplies, check out this Fundraising Program – a favourite with teachers and parents.
+For teachers looking for ways to earn funds for your classroom supplies, check out this Fundraising Program – a favorite with teachers and parents.
 Parents purchase kids name labels, and 20% commission goes back to the school or classroom!

 Author